ga-wdi-boston/php-guide/README.md

 ## Installing Laravel

+Laravel is the most popular choice for application development in PHP.

 -  From the command line, run `composer global require "laravel/installer"`
 -  Then, `atom ~/.bashrc` and paste the following: